brklntmhwk/dev-container-tauri/README.md

 1. Run your Docker Desktop
 2. Create the docker image and run the container

-- Select the menu "Dev Containers: Reopen in Container". (on Windows, press Ctrl + Shift + p or F1 to open the dropdown menu)
+- Select the menu "Dev Containers: Reopen in Container".
 - You could also select "Reopen in Container" in a pop-up toaster that appears at the bottom right on VSCode when opening
   - ![Dev Containers pop-up toaster](screenshots/dev-container-toaster.jpg)